 The first big problem is trying to please everyone.
 That’s like telling your cat to get off the table, and unless he happens to be my brother’s cat, it won’t work in the long run.

 The truth is, you can’t please everyone.
 Pleasing everyone will only leave to no one being pleased (except for some, of course).

-JJ basically gave everyone what they wanted, but all it did was leave me feeling a bit unsatisfied.
+JJ basically gave everyone what they wanted, but all it did was leave me, along with others, feeling unsatisfied.
 Mainly because it just didn’t seem to jive with the foreshadowing built into The Force Awakens.